All Episodes

 Actually, how often do you see that?

-Well, I tell you, actually, the stats show that when you're dealing with armed white people versus black uh armed people, white armed people are more likely to be shot by the cops in black.
+Well, I tell you, actually, the stats show that when you're dealing with armed white people versus black armed people, white armed people are more likely to be shot by the cops than black.

-White armed people are more armed to kill police officers.
+White armed people are more likely to be able to get them.

 Let's call the stats a wash on that.